-Whether the burial is in a churchyard, cemetery or woodland burial site, we prepare the burial plot in advance, ensuring it is the correct size to accommodate the coffin and also in the right place ready for when the service is held.
+The burial plot will typically be prepared in advance, making sure it is the correct size to accommodate the coffin and also in the right location, ready for when the service takes place.

 A burial service usually takes place after the main funeral service.
 It is common tradition to scatter soil onto the coffin after it has been lowered, while other people may choose to throw funeral flowers into the grave.
 When the ceremony concludes, family and friends place floral tributes near the grave.

-Our professional and understanding Funeral Directors will be on hand to help you check local regulations and availability when choosing a grave or burial plot, also known as a 'cemetery plot', for your loved one.
+Our Funeral Directors will be on hand to help you check local regulations and availability when choosing a grave or burial plot, also known as a 'cemetery plot', for your loved one.

-You may already have a family burial plot which we can arrange to be reopened before burial.
+If you already have a family burial plot, we can arrange for it to be reopened before the burial.
 If this is the case, we will require the deeds and relevant paperwork.
-Please do not worry if this paperwork isn’t available, as we will be able to help locate these for you.
+Please do not worry if this paperwork isn’t available, as our Funeral Directors will be able to help locate these for you.

-If you would like your family to be buried close to each other, you can inquire about purchasing or reserving multiple plots.
+If you would like burial plots which are next to each other, you can enquire about purchasing or reserving multiple plots.
 If this is the case, please speak to the local authorities about buying a plot and to talk through their specific rules and regulations.

 Burial costs vary significantly across the UK and are beyond our control.
-Our funeral professionals will be on hand to co-ordinate these third party costs.
+Our Funeral Directors will be on hand to co-ordinate these third party costs on your behalf.